Digital-Validation-Laboratory/pyvale/reports/report_fy2324.md

 t_field = pycave.Field(sim_data,field_name,spat_dims)
 ```

 The second required input is the locations of the sensors.
 Here we use a helper function from `pycave` to generate a uniform grid of sensor positions excluding edges.
-The sensor positions can also be manually specified where each row of the position `numpy` array is a sensor with position [x,y,z].
+The sensor positions can also be manually specified where each row of the `numpy` array is a sensor with position [x,y,z] in simulation coordinates.

 ```python
 n_sens = (3,2,1)